rbevan-png/SS-MAS-S3-Infra/README.md

 - **`get.mjs`**: Lambda function to handle GET requests to fetch fragrance data from DynamoDB.
 - **`seed.mjs`**: Lambda function to seed the DynamoDB table with initial fragrance data.
 - **`updateFragrance.mjs`**: Lambda function to handle POST requests for adding or updating fragrance data in DynamoDB.
+- **`getAllFragrances.mjs`**: Lambda function to handle GET requests to fetch all fragrance data from DynamoDB.
 - **`package.json` & `package-lock.json`**: Node.js dependencies, including the AWS SDK.

 ## Requirements